babayagaG/devops-challenge/BlogApp/README.md

 2. MySQL Server version 5.7 and above is running.

 ### Step 1
+Edit the .env file.

+Change the variables according to the MySQL database server that you have setup.

-Edit the .env file at the root directory.
+Change the `PROD_PASSWORD="password"` with the root password of your MySQL server.

+Change the `PROD_DATABASE="challenge"` with the database name that you have created inside your MySQL server.

 Change the `PROD_HOST="blogapp-mysqldb-1"` into your MySQL Server IP or Hostname.

 ### Step 2
 Run the command below.